alexdrone/S.swift/README.md

 Color:
   blue: "#00ff00" #values can be colors, font, images, numbers or bool
-  red: #properties can also have different values (when the different conditions are matched)
+  red: #properties can also have different values (when different conditions match)
     "horizontal = compact and idiom = phone": "#aa0000"
     "default": "#ff0000"

 Typography:
-  small: Font("Helvetica", 12) #a font (use System or SystemBold as font names to use the system font)
+  small: Font("Helvetica", 12) #font (use System or SystemBold as font names to use the system font)

 FooView:
   background: $Color.red #properties can also redirect to other style's properties